Mya-Mya/ChatMPC/README.md

 ### 3. Work in MATLAB
 The code for the numerical experiment is `main.m`.

-Please run it **SECTION BY SECTION** because I'll need you to run the commands yourself in the middle of running.
+Please run it **SECTION BY SECTION** because I'll need you to type/run some commands yourself in the middle of running.